Building Containers for HPC

 More information on using Dockerfiles

-Anaconda is a very popular python and R distributaion for simplifying package installation
+MiniForge is a very popular python and R distributaion for simplifying package installation via the conda package manager

-We will have an example using Anaconda to install an application in a container.
+This example will use MiniForge to install an application in a container.

-We will go over creating a definition file for a example with Anaconda.
+We will go over creating a definition file for a example with MiniForge

 We will install the software h2o.ai.
 This is a great machine learning platform that has Python and R libraries.

-In this example, we will use Anaconda to install h2o packages inside python and R.
+In this example, we will use MiniForge to install h2o packages inside python and R.

-• Use of %runscript to setup Anaconda env for apptainer run
+• Use of %runscript to setup MiniForge env for apptainer run

 • the $@ take arguments as a string from the command line